Human cytomegalovirus: At-risk populations

 CMV infections are most significant in the perinatal period and in people who are immunocompromised.

 Pregnancy and congenital infection

 HCMV is one of the vertically transmitted infections that lead to congenital abnormalities.
-(Others are: Toxoplasmosis, Rubella, and Herpes simplex.)
+(Others are: toxoplasmosis, rubella and herpes simplex.)
 Congenital HCMV infection occurs when the mother has a primary infection during pregnancy.

 Up to 5 of every 1,000 live births are infected.
 Five percent develop multiple handicaps, and develop cytomegalic inclusion disease with nonspecific signs that resemble rubella.
 Another five percent later develop cerebral calcification (decreasing IQ levels dramatically and causing sensorineural deafness and psychomotor retardation).

 However, infants born preterm and infected with HCMV after birth may experience cognitive and motor impairments later in life.

 Immunocompromised adults

-CMV infection or reactivation in people whose immune systems are compromised—for example people who have received transplants or are significantly burned—causes illness and increases the risk of death.
+CMV infection or reactivation in people whose immune systems are compromised—for example, people who have received transplants or are significantly burned—causes illness and increases the risk of death.

+HCMV infection involving the gastrointestinal tract represents a leading cause of morbidity and mortality among kidney transplant recipients.
+Signs and symptoms of the disease may be variable.
+Prompt anti-viral therapy administration and changes in immunosuppression are key factors for optimizing its management.

 CMV reactivation is commonly seen in people with severe colitis.